NEW YORK TRADITIONS:

 Along with selling affordable traditional art, the gallery also provides educational material about the artists and their artistic traditions, which serve to enlighten the public about various cultural communities around New York State.

 Artist Demonstrations are made possible with a grant from the Schenectady County Initiative Program of the Schenectady County Planning Department.

 Sponsored by the ElectriCity Arts & Entertainment District, Kids Arts Festival targets pre-school and young school age children.
-The festival runs from noon until 4 p.m.
-Funding for the New York Folklore Society for this event is provided by Stewart’s Holiday Match and Schenectady County Initiative Program (SCIP).
+The festival ran from noon until 4 p.m.
+Funding for the New York Folklore Society for this event was provided by Stewart’s Holiday Match and Schenectady County Initiative Program (SCIP).

 The gallery is made possible with the generous support of the William Gundry Broughton Charitable Foundation

 A special display of gallery items will be on view at the Schenectady County Public Library during February, starting on February 1.
 Central Library, 99 Clinton St., Schenectady, NY 12305, 518/388-4500